Building resilience helps avoid burnout. It keeps us on course, through the highs and the lows, and bounces us forward from challenges.

 Become a Group Resilience Coordinator

-A Group Resilience Coordinator works together with the Group Leader to keep their local CCL chapter connected and strong, individually and collectively, through group exercises and other activities that enhance relationships, enjoyment, and stress relief.
+A Group Resilience Coordinator helps their local CCL chapter stay connected and strong through activities that enhance relationships, joy, and stress relief.

 Join the Next ONGO Group

 This 12-week group experience is designed to integrate peace, compassion and wisdom into your climate activism, family, and community by helping you embody those qualities in your words and actions.
 Advance registration required.

 Five Steps to Personal Climate Resilience

 This training is an opportunity to learn about five steps to building personal resilience in the face of climate change, which can help people stay strong and steady in their climate work and navigate feelings like climate anxiety, eco-grief and hopelessness.Start Training

 This training provides suggestions and resources for your inner advocate - the one who wants change, ease, and calm, but struggles at times to find or create it.Start Training

 This training is designed to explore and deepen our resilience as climate leaders and advocates and begin to assess our own strengths and areas for development.Start Training